The Hardacres: Casting

-Announced as leading the cast are Claire Cooper and Liam McMahon as Mary and Sam Hardacre, with their children Joe, Liza, and Harry, played by Adam Little, Shannon Lavelle and Zak Ford-Williams.
+Announced as leading the cast are Claire Cooper and Liam McMahon as Mary and Sam Hardacre, with their children Joe, Liza and Harry, played by Adam Little, Shannon Lavelle and Zak Ford-Williams.
 Mary's mother is played by Julie Graham.
+In the second series, the show introduced Michele Dotrice as Lady Imelda Hansen, Niall McNamee as Edward Blackwood and Edward Mitchell as Arthur Lewis.